 - In a large, deep skillet, heat the avocado oil over medium-high heat, about 2 minutes.
 Add the frozen vegetables, the garlic and the ginger.
 Cook, stirring often, until the veggies are defrosted and tender, about 5 minutes.

 - Reduce the heat to medium.
 Give the sauce another stir, then add the turkey meat and the sauce to the skillet.
-Cook, stirring, until everything is well-coated and sauce thickens, about 2 minutes.
+Cook, stirring, until everything is well-coated and the sauce thickens, about 2 minutes.